Oreoluwa-Se/MultiAgent-SAC-Tennis/Report.md

 </p>

 When evaluated on the Fully trained agent, we achieved a score of 2.38 with a standard deviation of 0.76

+### Future Improvements
+1) In the scheme we started with uniform sampling then changed to prioritized sampling when enough experience has been stored in the memory buffer.
+This was done to shorten the wait time to prepopulate the buffer if we were to use prioritized replay all through.
+Can explore the benefits of using prioritized replay all through.
+2) MADDPG added noise to the action during storage and training which in theory would make it more robust.
+This concept can be applied as well.
+3) Fine tune network parameters to see if faster learning is possible and possibily explore the impact of batch normalization during training.

 ### Credit
 Most of the code structure for SAC followed this projects [here](https://github.com/mimoralea/gdrl/blob/master/notebooks/chapter_12/chapter-12.ipynb)